 - Mozaffarian D. Dietary and policy priorities for cardiovascular disease, diabetes, and obesity: a comprehensive review.
 Circulation.
 2016;133(2):187-225.

-Updated from original article published in 2016
+Updated September 2018 from the original article published in 2016.

 Leave a Comment